ansermino/openrpc-checker/README.md

 Each check requires two components:
 - a check function
-- an issue
+- an issue type

 Check functions are implemented in `src/checks`.
-Ensure that new checks are added to the corresponding array at the bottom of the file.
+Ensure that new checks are added to the array at the bottom of the corresponding file.
 This will add them to the set of checks invoked on each run.

 Issues are implemented in `src/issues`.
-The message passed to the `super()` constructor will be used to print the issue details if one is found.
+The message passed to the `super()` constructor will be used to print the issue details to the user if one is found.

 Once you have created a check function and a corresponding issue type, create a test in `src/diff.spec.ts`.